green-auth/OAuth2Server/docs/branches/index.md

 # Branches Organization

-Feature for every branch are added, so everything existing in previous is also available in next
+Feature for every branch are added, so everything existing in previous is also available in next.
+Main branch will always represent the latest one from the list.

 | Branch name                | Description                                                                                                                                    | Features                |
 |----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|